lawrancej/CompilerDesign/index.md

 - A [collaborative effort](https://github.com/lawrancej/CompilerDesign/issues).
   - Version control is not a substitute for communication, so [open an issue and review existing issues](https://github.com/lawrancej/CompilerDesign/issues) before you proceed.
 - Short in its definitions and explanations.
-- Long in its examples, follow-up questions.
+- Long in its examples, follow-up questions, addressing misconceptions.

 Compilers
 ---------